pks5/ui5strap/README.md

 EXAMPLES
 --------

-See the example application in action at http://ui5strap.com/examples.html
+See Ui5Strap in action at http://ui5strap.com/examples.html

 LICENSE
 -------